SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-03-how-evusheld-works.md

   bebtelovimab, the antibody infusion still in use to treat COVID-19 Omicron, would it be better if we did the YTE substitution to it?

-So we learned something&hellip; and we learned how little we know.
+So we learned something&hellip; and we also learned how little we know.

-That's typical of a day in science.
+A typical day in science.

 ---